Withdrawing from a Course

 Undergraduate students may withdraw from a course during the withdrawal period (see the different student schedules for information about withdrawing time frames and dates on the Academic Calendar).
 Courses withdrawn from will be present on a student's transcript with a grade indication of "W", which indicates that the course was attempted but not completed.

-Be aware that withdrawing from courses can have serious financial and academic implications, possibly affecting billing, financial aid, VA benefits, eligibility to participate in NCAA athletic events, and for international students — their immigration status.
-Additionally, it may impact your ability to progress in your major, as in the case of withdrawing from prerequisite courses, or your eligibility for financial aid as described in the Satisfactory Academic Progress policy.
+Be aware that withdrawing from courses can have serious financial and academic implications, possibly affecting billing, financial aid, VA benefits, eligibility to participate in NCAA athletic events, and for international students — their visa status.
+Additionally, it may impact your ability to progress in your major, as in the case of withdrawing from prerequisite courses.
+It may also impact your eligibility for financial aid as described in the Satisfactory Academic Progress policy.

-Students are strongly encouraged to thoroughly discuss their decision with their course instructor, academic advisor, and Drexel Central representative before making the decision to withdraw.
-Students are considered the responsible party for any and all transactions processed against their academic records and are held accountable for making the determination to withdraw.
+Students are strongly encouraged to thoroughly discuss their decision with their course instructor, academic advisor, and Drexel Central representative before deciding to withdraw.
+Students are considered the responsible party of their academic records and are held accountable for making the determination to withdraw.

 ||Withdrawal Time Frame